 All ESG-funded programs must participate in the Lake County Homeless Management Information System (HMIS), commonly known as ServicePoint.
 Only programs that are specifically forbidden by other statutes or regulations (e.g., domestic violence victim service providers) may not participate.
 All HMIS-participating agencies must collect and maintain common data fields as determined by the HMIS Administrator and HMIS Committee, considering all relevant regulations.
+Street Outreach providers will keep cases open for 90 days after the last contact, consistent with the HMIS policies.
 These common practices will be to ensure services are coordinated among organizations - one client, one record.
+If applicable, post exit assessment will be conducted to ensure services were no longer required.

 Lake County worked in concert with the Lake County Coalition for the Homeless, which serves as the Continuum of Care for IL-502 Waukegan/North Chicago/Lake County, to develop a robust system for Coordinated Entry that is tailored to the local need.
+All ESG-funded providers are expected to comply with the Coordinated Entry policies to assure timely referral to housing providers and engage in appropriate diversion activities.
 Please reference the Lake County Coalition for the Homeless Coordinated Entry Policies and Procedures for more detail.